AdBol05/mepper/README.md

 # uploader.js
 uploader.js is used to send the motor data to an arduino or any other microcontroller, which controlls the stepper motors.

-# NOTE: This script has not been tested in any way yet!!!
+# NOTE: This script has not been tested on real hardware yet!!!

-Arduino firmware coming soon...
+# Arduino firmware coming soon...